Best Water Flossers in 2022

 In most models, just use that sixty second rule, and you’ll be ready to go.
 While you’re using your flosser, you’ll find that hanging your mouth over the sink and keeping it mostly closed, but with enough room to allow the water to run freely, will be your best option.
 Use, put it away, and get ready to floss again later on.

-How Many Times a Day Should You use a Water Pik?
+Q: How Many Times A Day Should You Use A Water Pik?

 If you suffer from periodontal disease, and you’re noticing little craters in your teeth that often build bacteria, you may want to be proactive and attack these spots as frequently as possible.
 That’s okay to do with your water flosser.